MediaSFU/Agents/README.md

 ## Contributing

 We welcome contributions!
-Please see our [Contributing Guidelines](./CONTRIBUTING.md) for more details on how to get involved.
+Please refer to our [Contributing Guidelines](./CONTRIBUTING.md) for more details on how to get involved.

 ## License